fatiherikli/josef/README.md

 #### Who is Josef

-Josef is feedforward neural network based on synapticjs and a distant relative of Istanbul's famous robot poet [Deniz Yilmaz](https://vimeo.com/161035144).
+Josef is a feedforward neural network based on synapticjs and a distant relative of Istanbul's famous robot poet [Deniz Yilmaz](https://vimeo.com/161035144).

 #### How does it work
 The network tries to predict next action of the drawing grammar.
 Works like an Lindenmayer interpreter running by a neural network which is a non-deterministic way to evaluate that kind of self-rewriting systems.